-You can do this by freezing the pork for a few weeks before cooking it, and then making sure you that when you cook it, that you do so thoroughly enough.
+You can do this by freezing the pork for a few weeks before cooking it, and then making sure that when you cook it, you do so thoroughly enough.

 One other condition to meet before you give your dog pork is to make sure the pork doesn’t have any seasoning on it, such as garlic.
 Seasonings such as this can be toxic for your dog and should be avoided.

 Watch for a reaction